Are a current fellow in training? Click here to download the requirements.

 As a Fellow in an ASTS accredited Abdominal Fellowship Training Program, there are requirements in order to receive a certificate of completion. * Note: fellows are responsible for requesting their certificate of completion at the end of their fellowship.

 - Familiarize yourself with the requirements for both the Institution and the Fellow concerning ASTS Accreditation of Abdominal Transplant Surgery Fellowship Programs.

 - Maintain a Surgical Log.
 All fellows are required to use the online surgical logs available within the Academic Universe.

 - All new, incoming fellows are required to actively engage in the ASTS National Transplant Surgery Curriculum.
-Each fellow is required to complete core modules, specified by both the Curriculum and Fellowship Training Committees, depending on their accredited slot.
+Each fellow is required to complete core modules.
 Failure to complete core modules will result in a denial of an ASTS certificate of completion.
-Below is an overview of the required modules by organ accreditation:
+Below is an overview of the required modules based on your training slot:

 ASTS Accredited Fellowship Slot